 Handicap International improves the social integration of people with disabilities in Cuban society through rehabilitation and economical inclusion projects.
 The organization has worked in Cuba since 1998, when it launched its first prosthesis production project and employs eight staff members and one expatriate.

 Cuba is the largest Caribbean nation with 11 million people.
 According to the latest estimates, 366,864 people in Cuba have disabilities.
 In 2015, presidents Barack Obama and Raul Castro announced that diplomatic relations between the two countries had been restored, after a period of more than 50 years.
 People with disabilities are given free medical care, however, difficulties with transportation and the lack of modern and/or specialized equipment (such as audiometry tests) limit their access to this care.
 Cuba is particularly prone to hurricanes, which cause regular and serious economic damage to the country and undermine living conditions, especially for people with disabilities who generally have fewer resources than people without disabilities.
 Most recently, Hurricane Matthew, which hit the east of Cuba in October 2016, affected more than 300,000 people.

 Community Based Rehabilitation

-In Cuba, 38.29% of people with disabilities have an intellectual disability.
+In Cuba, more than 38% of people with disabilities have an intellectual disability.
 This particularly high prevalence rate is due to several factors: a lack of information on the risk of children developing disabilities during pregnancy, a shortage of specialist medical equipment, poor guidance and preparation for families with disabled children, and the absence of a national integrated community-based rehabilitation model.
 The community-based rehabilitation project run by Handicap International plans to implement a pilot project to provide people with intellectual disabilities living in this province with specialist care, to improve the prevention, care management, and understanding of intellectual disabilities within communities.
 This project has already benefited 375 people under the age of 30 with severe intellectual disabilities, and 817 rehabilitation professionals.